If you’re looking for the Best Board Games for 5 -6 year olds, you’ve found it!

 2 to 4+ players / 15 mins

 I Can Do That!
 Hero Training Game is a game superhero fans will love.
 The game accessories are awesome – Thor’s hammer, Captain American’s shield, Spiderman’s web!
-This game poses random challenges to the player to complete.
+This game poses random challenges for the player to complete.
 I bought this along with a really fun Cat in the Hat version.
 The Cat in the Hat I Can Do That! is currently hard to find ( or very expensive) I’m mentioning it in case you happen to find it used somewhere – snag it!
 It’s another awesome game for this age!

 Don’t Break the Ice